shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

     ![Screenshot of the Azure Migrate appliance terms of use.](Images/redhathome.png "Desktop shortcut")

 1. In the next task you will be migrating the Redhat server, and the OSS Database hosted in the Red Hat VM to the Azure with the help of Azure Migrate.

+#### Task summary
+You successfully logged into the Red Hat VM within Hyper-V Manager, and you are now ready to migrate the server and its OSS Database to Azure using Azure Migrate in the next task.

 ### Task 2: Register the Hyper-V Host with Migration and modernization